Mechanical Operations Manager

 LOCATION OF WORK

-Under the direction of a technical superior, performs skilled and managerial work in directing the mechanical, electrical and construction operations for the Department of Buildings & Grounds.
-Work involves responsibility for the operation, maintenance and repair of air conditioning and heating systems, electrical, plumbing and construction projects for City-Parish buildings.
+Under the direction of an employee of a higher classification, performs skilled and managerial work in directing mechanical, electrical, and construction operations.
+Work involves responsibility for the operation, maintenance, and repair of air conditioning and heating systems, electrical, plumbing, and construction projects for City-Parish buildings.
 Work includes the training and scheduling of maintenance personnel in multiple trades.
-An employee in this class is subject to unusual working hours as well as twenty-four hour call for situations needing immediate attention.
+An employee in this class is subject to unusual working hours as well as twenty-four-hour call for situations needing immediate attention.
 General supervision is exercised over several mechanical operations supervisors and crews.
 Performs other work as requested.

 ESSENTIAL WORK TASKS

-Manages and assists maintenance personnel engaged in the operation, maintenance and repair of heating, air conditioning, and related mechanical building equipment.
+Manages and assists maintenance personnel engaged in the operation, maintenance, and repair of air conditioning and heating systems and related mechanical building equipment.
 Manages and plans electrical and plumbing repairs to City-Parish buildings.
-Manages major and/or minor construction, repair, and renovation of new and old buildings.
+Manages major and minor construction, repair, and renovation of new and old buildings.
 Troubleshoots mechanical and equipment problems throughout City-Parish and emergency systems.
-Develops and implements preventative maintenance schedules, training programs and repair schedules.
+Develops and implements preventative maintenance schedules, repair schedules, and training programs.
 Serves in an oversight role for contractors.
-Serves as Project Manager of new construction jobs; prepares specifications for mechanical and electrical equipment and new projects; makes cost and material estimates; maintains necessary records for the submission of required reports.
-Assists in interviewing, selecting and training employees; resolves employee complaints and grievances; responsible for discipline of employees.
-Plans and reviews budgets; oversight of inventory, purchasing and stocking functions.
+Serves as Project Manager of new construction jobs; prepares specifications for mechanical and electrical equipment and new projects; makes cost and material estimates.
+Maintains necessary records for the submission of required reports.
+Assists in interviewing, selecting, and training employees; resolves complaints and grievances and administers discipline of employees.
+Plans and reviews budgets; oversees inventory, purchasing, and stocking functions.
 Assists in energy management and building automation.
 Occasionally holds conferences with elected officials and building managers.

 KNOWLEDGE, SKILLS, AND ABILITIES

-Knowledge of the standard practices, methods and tools used in installing, operating, maintaining, and repairing air conditioning and heating systems.
-Knowledge of the principles and practices of the electrical trade, construction trade, plumbing trade and other mechanical trades.
+Knowledge of the standard practices, methods, and tools used in installing, operating, maintaining, and repairing air conditioning and heating systems.
+Knowledge of the principles and practices of the electrical trade, construction trade, plumbing trade, and other mechanical trades.
 Knowledge of the occupational hazards and safety precautions of the trade.
-Ability to read and interpret sketches, blueprints, specifications and contracts.
+Ability to read and interpret sketches, blueprints, specifications, and contracts.
 Ability to plan, layout, assign, and coordinate work and to supervise the work of subordinates in a manner conducive to full performance and high morale.
 Ability to plan and execute preventative maintenance programs for complex physical plants.
-Ability to analyze labor, material and time factors, and to estimate proposed repair and construction projects.
+Ability to analyze labor, material, and time factors and to estimate proposed repair and construction projects.
 Ability to keep records, prepare reports, and effectively budget.
-Ability to communicate effectively, both orally and in writing.
-Ability to establish and maintain effective working relationships with superiors, subordinates, contractors and the public.
+Ability to communicate effectively, both orally and in writing and to groups and individuals.
+Ability to establish and maintain effective working relationships with superiors, subordinates, contractors, and the public.
 Ability to apply good work habits such as punctuality, reliability, preciseness, and dependability in order to effectively complete assigned tasks and contribute to the smooth operation of the department and division.

 High school diploma, GED, HiSET, or equivalent certificate of competency, and four years of experience at the journeyman level in two or more of the major building trades, including two years of supervisory experience.